Welcome to the Year 3!

 - We expect for behaviour to be of the highest standard, with a consideration for others inside andoutside the classroom

 - We expect the work to be of the best possible presentation and to be thought out

 - We expect all children to come to school ready to learn, this includes having the correct school uniform, including correct footwear, which is to be labelled.
-Children are to have both indoor and outdoor P.E kits which are left in school or brought in on the correct days (Year 3 will have P.E on Mondays and Fridays).
+Children are to have both indoor and outdoor P.E kits which are left in school or brought in on the correct days (Year 3 will have P.E on Tuesdays and Fridays).

 - Most of all we expect the children to be willing to learn and grow as individuals, working to better themselves both academically and personally.